 While touring The Works (an album that included the massive hits Radio Ga Ga, Hammer to Fall, and ironically, I Want to Break Free), Queen played nine sold-out concerts at the infamous Sun City stadium.

 Despite the band's protest that they were playing for integrated audiences of their fans, they were fined by the British Music Union and placed on a United Nations blacklist for violating the United Nations' cultural boycott of the country.

 The movie ends with the band reconciled and playing the Live Aid concert in 1985, but Freddie's solo albums were released in 1985 and 1988 and the band had toured together throughout the time Freddie was portrayed as being in self-imposed exile while struggling with his solo career.

-After Live Aid they released a new album, A Kind of Magic, which was filled with the tracks from another movie soundtrack: Highlander.
+After Live Aid, they released a new album, A Kind of Magic, which was filled with tracks from another movie soundtrack, Highlander.

 They stopped touring in 1986.
 Freddie ended their final concert at Knebworth in front of 120,000 people.
 He was draped in a robe with a golden crown on his head as the rest of the band played the British national anthem, "God Save the Queen."

 They released another album (though they didn't go on tour for it) called The Miracle in 1988.
 It included the track "I Want It All."
 Their final album with Freddie was Innuendo in 1991.
 So, that's 16 years that were left out of the film.

 I want to lead the Victorian life, surrounded by exquisite clutter.